DAVID D. PIPER

 In addition to counseling clients relative to their risk profile before litigation arises, David has broad experience in state trial and appellate courts, federal district courts, bankruptcy courts, bankruptcy appellate panels, and various arbitration forums (including the AAA and FINRA throughout California and the United States.
 His recent practice has been focused in the following areas:

-David is a member of the firm’s cybersecurity and privacy law practice and is certified by the International Association of Privacy Professionals in United States Privacy Law (CIPP/US).
+David is a member of the firm’s privacy and data security law practice and is certified by the International Association of Privacy Professionals in United States Privacy Law (CIPP/US).
 His work includes advising clients on navigating the increasingly complex framework of data security and privacy regulations in both planning and post-breach scenarios.

 Complex Business Litigation